BEAT THE DRUM OF SPRING AS HORSES GALLOP AT GARDENS BY THE BAY’S CHINESE NEW YEAR FLORAL DISPLAY

 📍 Flower Dome (Admission charge applies)

-You can get tickets via Klook, Fever and Pelago.
+You can get tickets via Klook, Fever, Pelago and KKday.

 Looking for CNY goodies for your home?
 Here’s where to buy pineapple tarts and bak kwa in Singapore.